"The unexamined life is not worth living." — Socrates

 Bachelor of Arts (BA) offered in On-campus formats.

-A Bachelor of Arts in Philosophy & Religion at Lindenwood University requires 36 credit hours of Religion courses, including core classes in religious traditions and a senior thesis project.
-Students also have flexibility to choose Religion electives at the 200, 300, and 400 levels to complete the degree.
+The St. Louis Bachelor of Arts (BA) degree in Philosophy & Religion at Lindenwood University requires 36 credit hours of Philosophy and Religion courses, including core classes in religious traditions and a senior thesis project.
+Students also have flexibility to choose Philosophy and Religion electives at the 200, 300, and 400 levels to complete the degree.

 Like every Lindenwood student, you must also complete the General Education requirements of the Bachelor of Arts and Bachelor of Fine Arts.

-See a list of Religion Course Descriptions to see the range of possible courses you might be taking.
+See a list of Philosophy and Religion Course Descriptions to see the range of possible courses you might be taking.

 Studying philosophy and religion at Lindenwood University prepares you for a wide variety of careers by familiarizing you with the world's major intellectual traditions, both philosophical and religious.
 Philosophy explores what is real, what we know, how we should think, and how we should act, while religion reflects on the many ways that communities have constructed and articulated the meaningfulness of human life.
 As a philosophy and religion major, you will study the ideas and beliefs that make our world what it is today, and you will learn to better understand yourself, your neighbor, and your world.